arc-smith/Chess-Game-HVH/README.md

 ## Overview

 This is a chess game implemented using Python and Tkinter (standard GUI package).
 This chess game includes custom pixel-art designs for the pieces, which I created using the pixel design application Aseprite.
 The game provides a graphical user interface (GUI) that allows players to move the pieces by clicking on them with the mouse and it implements the touch-move rule.
-The overarching goal is to have both human vs human (HvH) not only on a single laptop but also over a network using TCP sockets, enabling long-distance play on different machines.

 <img width="400" alt="Screenshot 2023-05-31 at 10 59 58 AM" src="https://github.com/arc-Smith/Chess-Game/assets/98622773/3e996dcc-4882-42bb-8d14-4b0b267d7bfd" />